 - Animal-Themed Superbeing: Each of the titular Five Venoms qualifies as this.
 Numbers 1, 2 and 3 qualify as Type 2 - being Badass Normals who's fighting styles are vaguely based off of their animal namesakes - while 4 and 5 are Type 1 since they're styles are much less realistic, Lizard-style allowing Number 4 to cling to walls by his feet and Toad-style making Number 5 invincible.

-- Big Bad Duumvirate: At first it seems like Number 1 is set up to be the main Big Bad, but throughout the film, the balance of power among the antagonists' alliance sways between the central antagonists.
+- Big Bad Duumvirate: At first it seems like Number 1 is set up to be the main Big Bad, but throughout the film, the balance of power among the antagonists' alliance sways.

-- Decoy Protagonist: It sways back and forth between Toad and the Sixth Student for a bit but possibly the true one is Lizard.
+- Decoy Protagonist: It sways back and forth between Toad and the Sixth Student for a bit, but arguably the true hero is Lizard.

-- Devil in Plain Sight: Two of the Venoms are local constables, and one is a rich nobleman.
-Subverted, in that one of the constables is actually good.
+- Devil in Plain Sight: The Scorpion and Lizard are local constables, and the Snake is a rich nobleman.
+In the Lizard's case, he's actually a good guy.

 - Hanging Judge: The local Judge.

-- Heel Realization: At the start of the third act, Snake takes a brief moment to lament to Scorpion that while he doesn't actually want the treasure since he's already rich, he keeps killing to keep himself out of trouble, and asks when will it end.
+- Heel Realization: At the start of the third act, Snake takes a brief moment to lament to Scorpion that while he doesn't actually want the treasure since he's already rich, he keeps killing to keep himself out of trouble and mentions he only joined the clan for the skills only, and asks when will it end.
 Scorpion laughs it off, saying that once started, it will never end.